metro-mpi/verilator/docs/guide/exe_verilator.rst

    Any :code:`$VAR`, :code:`$(VAR)`, or :code:`${VAR}` will be replaced
    with the specified environment variable.

-.. option:: -fdfg-synthesize-all

-   Rarely needed.
-Attempt to synthesize all combinational logic in DFG.

 .. option:: -FI <file>

    Force include of the specified C++ header file.
 All generated C++ files